-Unfortunately, 2022 external grades showed a decrease in the percentage of PP students gaining 4 or above in English and Maths (compared 2019 exam grades).
+Unfortunately, 2022 and 2023 external grades showed a decrease in the percentage of PP students gaining 4 or above in English and Maths (compared 2019 exam grades).
 This is a direct contrast to their non-disadvantaged peers where the percentage of 4 and above increased.
-This could be due to the impact of school closures and lack of engagement from large proportions of disadvantaged students which resulted in them not accessing their learning compared to their peers.
-Although PP targeted interventions such as assertive mentoring and TGIM (revision session) were put in place, this was not enough to catch these students up on "lost learning."
-This year, the PP Coordinator will be working closely with the English and Maths Inclusion Champion to ensure that interventions are in place promptly to support PP students who are not making expected progress.
+This could be due to the impact of school closures and lack of engagement from large proportions of disadvantaged students, which resulted in them not accessing their learning compared to their peers.

+This year, the PP Coordinator will be working closely with the English and Maths curriculum leaders to ensure that interventions are in place promptly to support PP students who are not making expected progress.

-In other year groups, when looking at our internal progress data (4 as the highest value) from teacher reports, there is also still a gap between PP students and non PP students.
+In other year groups, when looking at our internal progress data (4 as the highest value) from teacher reports, there is also still a gap between PP students and non-PP students.